MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 ## Reopen the Call window

-The Call window doesn't follow you around in your environment like the instruction card, but you can easily bring the **Call** window up at any time by looking at your palm to open the Main menu.
+The **Call activity** window doesn't follow you around in your environment like the instruction card, but you can easily bring the **Call** window up at any time by looking at your palm to open the Main menu.
 [Learn more about the Main menu in Dynamics 365 Guides version 7.0](main-menu.md).